Drones & Aerial Activities - Quickstart guide

 UAS Geographical zones

-These are the 6 geozones managed by skeyes for which you are legally obliged to use DSA to get a flight authorisation:
+These are the 6 geozones managed by skeyes for which you are legally obliged to use DAA to get a flight authorisation:

 • Five geozones situated around the airports of Antwerp, Brussels, Charleroi, Liege and Oostende.